 If you have been diagnosed with mesothelioma, consider contacting a lawyer right away to review your legal options.
-Many companies have wrongfully exposed their employees, customers, and the public to asbestos.
 Filing a mesothelioma lawsuit can help you pay for needed cancer treatments, help secure your family’s future, and hold those companies accountable.

-- You have a limited amount of time after a mesothelioma diagnosis or wrongful death to file a lawsuit.
+You have a limited amount of time after a diagnosis or wrongful death to file a lawsuit.

 Why Do I Need a Mesothelioma Lawyer?